-Taxa identification by observers was confirmed as correct in all but one bycatch event where reasonable quality photos were available (Table 2).
-In this one event, the observer identified the event as CDD (common dolphin) but the expert confirmed it as a DDO (dusky dolphin).
+Taxa identification by observers was confirmed as correct in all events where reasonable quality photos were available (Table 2).

-Table 2.
-Summary of expert identified marine mammal bycatch events for the 2016/17 year for which photos were available.
-Note: Species codes are the official codes used by Fisheries New Zealand: BDO - bottlenose dolphin; CDD - common dolphin; DDO - dusky dolphin; FUR - New Zealand fur seal; HDO - Hector's dolphin; HSL - New Zealand sea lion; PIW - pilot whale; WHU - Unidentified whale.
+Table 2.Summary of expert identified marine mammal bycatch events for the 2018/19 year for which photos were available.
+Note: Species codes are the official codes used by Fisheries New Zealand: FUR - New Zealand fur seal; HSL - New Zealand sea lion.